Dargon789/blockcypher-apis/README.md

 > A simple BlockCypher API client made using Axios

-> A majority of this API is untested because I have zero use for a lot of it, feel free to let me know any issues you come across!
+> A majority (primarily assets) of this API is untested because I have zero use for a lot of it, feel free to let me know any issues you come across, PRs, etc-- I'll fix them ASAP!

-TODO: Tests w/ test library
+TODOs:

+- Automatic testing
+- ETH implementation

 ## Installation